rjcabalda/fronendmentor_challenges/README.md

 - Live Site URL: [URL...](https://rjcabalda.github.io/qr-code-component-main/index.html)

 ## My process
--set up the mark up.
+- set up the mark up.
--styling the with and height of the container.
+- styling the with and height of the container.
--aligning the child element in the container by using flexbox.
+- aligning the child element in the container by using flexbox.
+- setting color using css variables
--setting color, font weight and font sizes.
+- setting font weight and font sizes.

 ### Built with

 - Semantic HTML5 markup
 - CSS custom properties
+- CSS variables
 - Flexbox
 - desktop-first workflow